All Episodes

 Sean Hannity is on the radio.

-God forbid you need to reach uh an elderly relative or reach your kids or reach your business partners or people that work for you.
+God forbid you need to reach an elderly relative or reach your kids or reach your business partners or people that work for you.

-Well, you can do so instantly with thanks to one of our new sponsored Rapid Radio Walkie Talkies.
+Well, you can do so instantly thanks to one of our new sponsored Rapid Radio Walkie Talkies.

-These are not toys, it's industrial strength.
+These are not toys.

-Uh, you can talk to your kids anytime, any place, anywhere.
+You can talk to your kids anytime, any place, anywhere.

 No subscription, no monthly fee ever.

-And it's a true walkie talkie with industrial strength and the technology of today.
+And it's a true walkie-talkie with industrial strength and the technology of today.

 It's incredible technology, and you'll save money over time because you don't pay any subscription fee ever.

-And anyway, just go to RapidRadios.com right now.
+And anyway, just go to rapidradios.com right now.

 It is the technology of the future.